-MOTOR MOUNTING

-Vaughan Triton horizontal end-suction pumps may be directly driven by C-Face electric motors through a TB Woods Sure-Flex elastomeric coupling or they may be belt-driven.
-For direct-drive pumps, the motors are rigidly mounted to the pump bearing housing by a machined and piloted motor stool.
+MOTOR MOUNTING: Vaughan Dry Pit Pedestal pumps are usually directly driven by C-Face electric motors through a TB Woods Sure-Flex elastomeric coupling.
+The motors are rigidly mounted to the pump bearing housing by a machined and piloted motor stool.
 This piloted mounting ensures proper motor and pump shaft alignment without requiring special alignment of the motor and pump shafts at your plant.
-If your pump is belt-driven, it can either have the motor mounted to the side of the pump or overhead, depending on how it was ordered.
-Belt driven pumps have arrangements for motor movement to adjust the belt tension.

 It is advisable to use flexible conduit to the motor so that the motor can be moved with the rotating assembly for adjustment or service to the wetted parts of the pump.